fiolj/sparta/doc/web/react_modify.rst

 The smallest value *rboost* can be set to is 1.0, which effectively applies no boost factor.

-IMPORTANT NOTE: Setting *rboost* too large could meant the probability of a recombination reaction becomes > 1.0, when it is does occur.
+.. important:: Setting *rboost* too large could meant the probability of a recombination reaction becomes > 1.0, when it is does occur.
 SPARTA does not check for this, so you should estimate the largest boost factor that is safe to use for your model.

 --------------